genevalab/ngscmd/README.md

 	make

-The first step in using `ngscmd` is making the database files.
-This can be done by running the `makedb` command

-	./ngscmd makedb -o mydata mydata.1.fq.gz mydata.2.fq.gz

-in which `mydata.1.fq.gz` and `mydata.2.fq.gz` are fastQ formatted mate pair sequences.
-However, it should be noted that `ngscmd` can work on a single fastQ input file, as well as mate pair files.
+The `ngscmd` program can work on a single fastQ input file, as well as mate pair files.
 The fastQ files can be input into the `ngscmd` program in either compressed or uncompressed form.
-The `ngscmd` program will then make several database files for each fastQ input file and it will make a "database map" file that contains information on the layout of the individual databases.
-The "database map" file will be used as the input for the other seven commands of `ngscmd`.

-All eight commands of the `ngscmd` program are
+All six commands of the `ngscmd` program are

 Command | Description
 ------- | -----------
-makedb  | construct databases for further analysis sort    | lexical sort of reads by identifier string pair    | aligned mated pairs in two fastQ files score   | manipulate or analyze Phred-scaled quality scores format  | convert between file formats clean   | perform a variety of cleaning procedures for reads rmdup   | remove duplicate reads kmer    | count number of unique k-mers in fastQ file
+filter  |   remove low quality reads trim    |   trim ends of reads pair    |   align mated pairs in two fastQ files score   |   convert Phred-scaled quality scores rmdup   |   remove duplicate reads kmer    |   count number of unique k-mers in fastQ file

 Although their are many programs with functionality that is similar to `ngscmd`, the motivation for developing this program